qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step6.md

 ```

 The following example will create a Kubernetes Service object with the name `my-service`.
-Under the hood, it will create a DNS record `my-service` and the endpoints of this DNS record will be the Pods that fit the selector.
-So, all of the Pods, that has the label `app=MyApp` will be endpoints of the service and they will be reachable by the `my-service` DNS record.
+Under the hood, it will create a DNS record `my-service` and the Endpoints of this DNS record will be the Pods that fit the selector.
+So, all of the Pods, that has the label `app=MyApp` will be Endpoints of the service and they will be reachable by the `my-service` DNS record.

+> By the way, the Endpoint - is another Kubernetes object!
+You can check it manually.
+We will create a Service later in this chapter.
+When the service will be created, run the following command: `kubectl get endpoints -l app=nginx` to see the list of the Endpoints.

 Let's define our own example, deploy it and understand everything in action.
 For this, create a new manifest file: